The best thing you can do to protect the wildlife on your doorstep is to become a member of your local Wildlife Trust.

 Conserving Wildlife from Tees to Tyne

-As a member you can contact us at anytime to find out more about wildlife and nature conservation issues affecting you.
+As a member you can contact us at any time to find out more about wildlife and nature conservation issues affecting you.
 While the Trust doesn't have a Planning Officer, we will try to prioritise looking at potential wildlife planning issues raised by our members.

-We offer a packed programme of events and activities throughout the year for all ages, from Wild Yoga to family wildlife watch, reserve rambles and more.
+We offer a jam-packed programme of events and activities throughout the year for all ages, from nature reserve Yoga to family wildlife watch, reserve rambles and more.
 Many events are held just for members.

 Our regular training events offer members a chance to meet with other members and volunteers, they are designed to help you build upon your own knowledge and appreciation of nature conservation.

 Durham Wildlife Trust has a number of affiliated local and specialist interest groups, including local area groups, photography and botany groups.
 Join today and explore your interests with like minded people.